aaronjohnston4/Memoria/README.md

 - If your instructors determine that your project does not meet the above requirements (denoted using checkboxes), you will be given 3 calendar days to address the deficiencies identified.
 However, be aware that **there is only a single opportunity to resubmit a project during the course**.
 For example, if you have to resubmit Project 1, you will not have an opportunity to resubmit Projects 2, 3, or 4.
 - Immediately after your presentation, your instructor and/or outcomes may provide you with feedback that will benefit your project and perhaps the projects of other students as well.
 - If there is a specific section of code that you would like an instructor to provide additional feedback on, please ask!

+pseudo code

+// 1.
+Link HTML, Javascript and CSS to webpage

+// 2.
+HTML
+//     a.
+Make Header of title
+//     b. div of all images
+//         - create container wrapper for gameboard
+//         - div with id and class of each of the 12 total images
+//         - 6 images duplicated to equal 12
+//         - link all images
+//         - sizing for cells and wrapper
+//     c. button for refresh (going to be an icon)
+//     d. lives count in h3 (add icon next to comment)

+// 3.
+CSS
+//     a. align everything in center
+//     b. font Inter at light 300 level for H1 header title
+//        font Roboto Thin 100 level for h3 player turns
+//     c. font icons - settings to turn to dark mode
+//     d. refresh icon instead of refresh button
+//     e. person icon next to lives

+// 3.
+Javascript

+//     a.
+Setup global variables - Player lives at bottom of screen, cards/gameboard, refresh button, settings button

+//     b.
+Make an array of cards.

+//     b.
+Write a shufflecards() function

+//     c. write a chooseCard() function
+//         Somehow make it to where you choose 2 cards and make it check to see if it's the duplicate card.
+//         If correct you have a match, and if not then you lose a turn

+//     d. attach chooseCard() function for each cards (like in tic tac toew)

+//     c.
+Write a cardMatch() function
+//         When running through the array the car is the duplicate label as a match

+//     e. create a function for darkmode in the settings button

+//     e.
+Test out the code to see if it works.

+//